TheSeamTeam/ui-common/README.md

 > This is the file that should be careful about its imports.
 There should not be any css rules in this file or any files imported by this file.
 It should only have compile time only code, such as variables, functions, and mixins.
 > If you need access to variables in a component's stylesheet, then import this file.
-> The reason this file should not have any rules is, because each component's stylesheet is compiled independently scoped to that component and any rules in a imported file will be copied for each component that imports that file whether is is used or not.
+> The reason this file should not have any rules is, because each component's stylesheet is compiled independently scoped to that component and any rules in an imported file will be copied for each component that imports that file whether is is used or not.

 ```scss
 @import '~@theseam/ui-common/styles/utilities';